alltheplaces/alltheplaces/docs/MY_BRAND.md

 What if there was a way to take the effort invested in your website and in a lightweight manner provide it to others as you would wish it to be shown on digital maps?
-Change your data and watch it filter through into others maps and applications!
+Change your data and watch it filter through into other maps and applications!
 There is now a frictionless way to do this.
 Simply [add a small piece of software](../README.md#contributing-code) to this project that talks to your website or brand marketing partner ([we interface to many of these](../locations/storefinders/README.md)).
 Failing that, publish your store locations as https://schema.org/LocalBusiness data.